 Participation at the project DS Ageing: Down Syndrome Slovenia support existing forms of public protection, education and support for people with DS, but at the same time we are aware, that these programs need to be developed, updated and improved.
 We decided to participate at the project DS Ageing, because we want to gain a set of good practices to be used within various activities for older people with DS.

 The Aristotle University of Thessaloniki (coordinator of the project) is the largest University in Greece.
-The Lab of Medical Physics, ISO-9001 certified in Software Production, is a major research and development centre in assistive technologies, applied neurosciences, medical education, affective computing, semantic web, medical robotics and brain computer interfaces, radiodiagnosis and non-ionizing radiation.
+The Lab of Medical Physics, ISO 9001:2015 Certified in Software Design, Development & Production; Design & Implementation of Education/Training programmes, is a major research and development centre in assistive technologies, applied neurosciences, medical education, affective computing, semantic web, medical robotics and brain computer interfaces, radiodiagnosis and non-ionizing radiation.
 The ASsistiveTechnOlogies and Silver Science Group within the Lab of Medical Physics has received major research and development focus in the field of Ambient Assisted Living and Biomedical Engineering or what is now called Active and Healthy Aging as well as technologies for Assisted Living for special target groups.
 The group focuses on exploring shifting paradigms in elderly healthcare as well as care for developmental disorders and the different innovations and breakthroughs brought about by information communication technologies (ICT), mobile technologies and web technologies in general.

 Spominčica-Alzheimer Slovenia is a non-governmental organization with more than 800 members, aimed at providing support to carers, raising awareness, reducing stigma of dementia and promoting dementia friendly communities.
 Spominčica offers information, counselling and education through substantial activities such as telephone help line, personal counselling, self-help groups, non-formal educational programme “Forget me not”, companionship for persons with dementia at home, workshops of prevention and cognitive training, training for public workers about dementia, network of Dementia Friendly Spots (DFS) and publishing actual and relevant information about dementia in magazine Spominčica and social networks of Spominčica.